+The requirements shall also apply if the BS supports LP-WUS operation.

 <Next Change>

 9.8.1 General

 The OTA transmitter intermodulation requirement is a measure of the capability of the transmitter unit to inhibit the generation of signals in its non-linear elements caused by presence of the wanted signal and an interfering signal reaching the transmitter unit via the RDN and antenna array from a co-located base station.
 The requirement shall apply during the transmitter ON period and the transmitter transient period.